holmgroup/NextGenFellows/README.md

 |Friday, June 11, 2021 |Supervised machine learning with SVM |Class notes | Katelyn |

-We will also go over some tutorials to help you practice new skills.
+We will also go over some hands-on tutorials to help you practice new skills.
 These are just a start; we're excited to see where you take your research project!

 |  Day |Topic   |Goals   |Instructor   |
 |---|---|---|---|